micaminoff/tahtialgovertailu/documentation/testaus.md

 ## Testing document

-#### Unit tests
+### Unit tests
+Unit testing acihieved with JUnit and jacoco.
+This is validated in the Travis-CI build.
+The jacoco-report is then sent to codecov for easy analysis.

+Current coverage is 90%.
 Code coverage can be seen [here](https://codecov.io/gh/micaminoff/tahtialgovertailu).
-Unit tests are still lacking in Graph and VertexMap.
-Low coverage in Algorithms is mostly due to untested (and hopefully unreacheable) failstates.

-#### Performance/Integration tests
+### Performance/Integration tests
-StatsCollector contains a few routines for doing automated performance testing.
+StatsCollector contains 10 routines for doing automated performance testing.
-At the moment they receive an approx. 500x500 map and need to find two shortest paths.
-One is 144 steps long, the other is 496.
-Path weights testing incoming :smile:
-I also log how many nodes have been examined.
+Statscollector figures out running time, memory consumption and visited nodes for each algorithm.

+The program also allows for custom tasks and outputs performance data.

+### Performance test results
+I decided against making a graphical representation of the performance tests since the algorithms differ wildly in performance metrics.
+It's also difficult to craft a suitable amount of comparable scenarios for testing.
+Instead I offer a qualitative analysis.

+For this please visit [toteutus.md](https://github.com/micaminoff/tahtialgovertailu/blob/master/documentation/toteutus.md)

 #### Instructions
-To run the unit tests, cd to tahtialgovetailu/tahti and run `gradle test` or `gradle build`.
+* To run the unit tests, cd to tahtialgovetailu/tahti and run `gradle test` or `gradle build`.
-To run the performance tests cd to /tahti and run `gradle run` or open the project in netbeans and run.
+* To run the performance tests cd to /tahti and run `gradle run`.
+* NOTE that build.gradle requires at least version 3.0 of Gradle, so running the project in Netbeans with Gradle support won't work.